 Yet another alternative would be to have import std; provide namespace std and the global namespace, while import std.strict; (or some other name) provides only namespace std.
-This is noted for completeness, although it doesn't appear to align with LEWG guidance from the previous review.
+This alternative design did not have consensus in LEWG.

 Frequently Asked Questions